ramonrc/Tutivillus/content/project/letargo/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: ""
+title: "Letargo latente"
-subtitle: ""
+subtitle: "el refugio del tesista"
-hero_media: Tarantela.png
+hero_media: Letargo.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'